HydroniumLabs/h3o-cli/README.md

-# h3o-cli — A CLI app exposing most of the h3o API for scripting
+# h3o-cli — A CLI app exposing the h3o API for scripting

 ## How to install